Kunqu: History

-Today, Kunqu is professionally performed in seven major Mainland Chinese cities: Beijing (Northern Kunqu Theater), Shanghai (Shanghai Kunqu Theater), Suzhou (Suzhou Kunqu Theater), Nanjing (Jiangsu Province Kun Opera), Chenzhou (Hunan Kunqu Theater), Yongjia County/Wenzhou (Yongjia Kunqu Theater) and Hangzhou (Zhejiang Province Kunqu Theater), as well as in Taipei.
+Today, Kunqu is professionally performed in seven major mainland Chinese cities: Beijing (Northern Kunqu Theater), Shanghai (Shanghai Kunqu Theater), Suzhou (Suzhou Kunqu Theater), Nanjing (Jiangsu Province Kun Opera), Chenzhou (Hunan Kunqu Theater), Yongjia County/Wenzhou (Yongjia Kunqu Theater) and Hangzhou (Zhejiang Province Kunqu Theater), as well as in Taipei.
 Non-professional opera societies are active in many other cities in China and abroad, and opera companies occasionally tour.
-In 2006, Zhou Bing acted as a producer and art director for Kunqu (Kun Opera) of sexcentenary.
+In 2006, Zhou Bing acted as a producer and art director for Kunqu sexcentenary.
 It won Outstanding Documentary Award of 24th China TV Golden Eagle Awards; it won Award of TV Art Features of 21st Starlight Award for 2006.

 Recognition

 Kunqu Opera was listed as a masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO in 2001, and was included in the Masterpiece of the Intangible Cultural Heritage of Humanity in 2008.

 In December 2018, the General Office of the Ministry of Education announced support and protection of Kunqu as an Intangible Heritage of Chinese culture.

 Kunqu opera was showcased in the 2019 Chinese Opera Culture Week on Oct 2, 2019.